LibCrowds/data/README.md

 The CSV file will be saved to `data/its_title_index.csv`.

-### Generate In The Spotlight MARC template
+### Generate In the Spotlight MARC template

-Generate a CSV file containing In The Spotlight results data to be passed to Metadata Services for the creation of MARC records.
+Generate a CSV file containing In the Spotlight results data to be passed to Metadata Services for the creation of MARC records.

 ```